justrach/muonry/README.md

 ---

-Muonry is a compact, reliable, sequential assistant.
-No multi-agent orchestration, no worker state—just focused tools and robust guardrails.
+Muonry is a compact, reliable assistant with first-class parallel tool calling and pragmatic guardrails.